JaffaKetchup/flutter_map_tile_caching/README.md

 - Android & Windows users should run 'androidBuilder.bat'
 - Android & Linux/MacOS users should run 'androidBuilder.sh' (bash)

-... to build the smallest output .apk files possible (< 13MB).
+... to build the smallest output .apk files possible (< 14MB).
 There is no build automation for iOS devices: users will need to build manually as usual.

 By using the example application, you must comply to your tile server's ToS.
 OpenStreetMap's (the default throughout the application) can be [found here](https://operations.osmfoundation.org/policies/tiles).
 If you cannot comply to these rules, you should find one that you can comply to and get the appropriate source URL (which can be customised in the application).
-Some safeguards have been built in - specifically in the bulk download screen.
-You can read more about these by tapping the help icon in the app bar.
+Some safeguards have been built in to protect servers - specifically in the bulk download screen.
+You can read more about these by tapping the help icon in the app bar on that page.

+Feel free to use the example app as a starting point for your application.
+Many screens should fit into any app - perhaps with some restyling to fit your app.

 ## Functionality